FireInsidE-fie/EPROM/learncpp.com.md

 ```
 Use `::` without a namespace before it to access the global namespace.
 Useful to access the global namespace from inside another one.
+Both forward declarations and definition of functions have to be inside of the namespace block.
+That also means you can declare the same namescape across multiple header and source files, and everything inside those blocks will be under the same namescape.